vega/vega-tooltip/README.md

 2. Then, type `yarn start`.
 This will build the library and start a web server.
 3. In your browser, navigate to `http://localhost:8000/`, where you can see various Vega-Lite and Vega visualizations with tooltip interaction.

-## Publish
+## Publishing

 Publishing is handled by a 2-branch [pre-release process](https://intuit.github.io/auto/docs/generated/shipit#next-branch-default), configured in `publish.yml`.
 All changes should be based off the default `next` branch, and are published automatically.

 - PRs made into the default branch are auto-deployed to the `next` pre-release tag on NPM.
-The result can be installed with `npm install vega-tooltip/@next`
+The result can be installed with `npm install vega-tooltip/@next`.
+  - When merging into `next`, please use the `squash and merge` strategy.
 - To release a new stable version, open a PR from `next` into `stable` using this [compare link](https://github.com/vega/vega-tooltip/compare/stable...next).
+  - When merging from `next` into `stable`, please use the `create a merge commit` strategy.